tkglaser/aws-devbox/README.md

 aws --profile my-other-account s3 ls
 ```

 Note that the role in the deployment account is called `devbox-deployment-role`.
-Which permissions the role has, can be changed in `lib/devbox-deployment-stack.ts`.
+Which permissions the role has can be changed in `lib/devbox-deployment-stack.ts`.